 If you are interested in giving your students the gift of a strong education based on a Christian worldview, we’d love to hear from you!

 Call 314-776-6473 for an interview appointment and a tour of our elementary, middle, or high school.

 Call 314-776-6757 with any questions or for a tour of our preschool.

 Emphasis is placed on NEATNESS, MODESTY, CLEANLINESS and APPROPRIATENESS of dress.
 The head of school and teachers reserve the right to decide whether a student is dressed properly.
 Students who are out of dress code have two options:

 DRESS CODE IS REQUIRED IN ALL ACADEMIC BUILDINGS MONDAY THROUGH FRIDAY.
-Students should remain in dress code throughout the school day (7:45am-3:00pm).
+Students should remain in dress code throughout the school day (8:00am-3:00pm).
 There will be Dress Down Days occasionally.
 Please see the Dress Down Day guidelines for more information.

 General Appearance for All Students

 1. Hair should be neat and clean.
 Hair shall be neatly cut above the collar, above the eyebrows and around the ears.
 Hair must be such a length that it is not able to cover the eyes or ears.
 Appropriate designs (at the discretion of administration) shaved into the hair or eyebrows will be acceptable.

 2. Facial hair and sideburns must be neatly trimmed.